-Good news for you — a tomato knife comes with two points (forked tip) that let you transfer your freshly chopped pieces easily.
+Good news for you — a tomato knife comes with two points (forked tip) that let you transfer your freshly chopped pieces for cooking or other tasks easily.

 There’s no need to stab your pieces and ruin their physical appearance.
 Use the two points to pick up and carry the pieces to wherever you need them, all without damaging them.

 After reading through this guide so far, you may be wondering, “what’s wrong with my trusty, all-purpose chef’s knife?”

 Some cooks swear by an all-purpose knife, but this tool often isn’t enough to cut tomatoes.
 It may slice the vegetable, but it could damage the soft interior inside.
 And forget about moving the pieces from the cutting board to the place with the average knife.

 Here are the two factors that make a tomato knife with serrations better than an all-purpose knife for cutting tomatoes.

 Nothing about a tomato knife is smooth.
 Picture a shark’s jaw — it resembles a tomato knife’s serrated edge blade.

 Straight-edge knives are ideal for mincing, dicing, slicing, and chopping hard or soft foods.

 However, foods with soft interiors and hard exteriors require a serrated edge blade for optimal efficiency.
 They cut through foods with tough skin and efficiently run through the softer flesh components.